Biphasic botulism diagnosed by electromyogram

 KENDİRLİ T., Teber S. T., Pekacar T., Argun M., Deda G.

-• Keywords: Botulism, Cranial nerve paralysis, Electromyogram, Poisoning
+• Anahtar Kelimeler: Botulism, Cranial nerve paralysis, Electromyogram, Poisoning

 Botulism is an acute, flaccid paralytic illness caused by the neurotoxin produced by Clostridium species.
 Three forms of botulism are known; infant botulism, food borne, and wound botulism.
 We report an 11-year-old boy with food borne botulism diagnosed on electromyography.
 Although his clinical findings improved in 10 days, his symptoms recurred, showing a biphasic course.
 After 3 weeks, he was symptom free.
 His electromyography findings were also normal on the 3rd week.
 After 3 weeks, he was discharged without clinical symptoms. © 2006 IOS Press.
 All rights reserved.